MTstateIntroStats/IntroStatTextbook/docs/15-categorical-two-props.md

 <p class="caption">(\#fig:boot2samp3)For each pair of bootstrap samples, we calculate the difference in sample proportions.</p>
 </div>

 Repeated bootstrap simulations lead to a bootstrap sampling distribution of the statistic of interest, here the difference in sample proportions.
 Figure \@ref(fig:boot2samp1) visualizes the process in the toy example, and Figure \@ref(fig:bootCPR1000) shows 1000 bootstrap differences in proportions for the CPR data.
 Note that the CPR data includes 40 and 50 people in the respective groups, and the toy example includes 7 and 9 people in the two groups.
 Accordingly, the variability in the distribution of sample proportions is higher for the toy example.
-When using the mathematical model (see Section \@ref(math-2prop)), the standard error for the difference in proportions is inversely related to the sample size.
+It turns out that the standard error for the sample difference in proportions is inversely related to the sample sizes.

 <div class="figure" style="text-align: center">
 <img src="05/figures/boot2prop1.png" alt="The process of repeatedly resampling from the estimated population (sampling with replacement from the original sample), computing a difference in sample proportions from each pair of samples, then plotting this distribution." width="100%" />